chenjun-li/chenjun-li.github.io/about.md

 <p>Hi there, I am currently a PhD student in the school of Electrical and Computer Engineering, Cornell University.
 I obtained my BEng degree from a joint school between University of Electronic Science and Technology of China and University of Glasgow.
 I love travelling, playing badminton and photography.</p>

-<p>My research interests lie in the broad field machine learning, computer vision and medical image analysis.
+<p>My research interests lie in the broad field of machine learning, computer vision and medical image analysis.
 Feel free to leave me a message!</p>

 <ul>